The Holy Grail of Data for B2B Technology Companies

 Now that we’ve established our expertise in the technology and data aspects of our business, we’re entering a really fun and exciting next phase in which we’re now democratizing access to the insights our data provides.
 Our goal is to make sure that all companies in the B2B world, including small to midsize companies, are as successful with our data as our Fortune 500 customers, many of whom have been using our technographics for years.

-One big step we’ve taken in that direction is the release of our new HG Connect App, which allows teams to use technographics directly from within Salesforce, the most widely-used CRM.
+One big step we’ve taken in that direction is the release of our new HG Data for Salesforce App, which allows teams to use technographics directly from within Salesforce, the most widely-used CRM.
 Our product team has done a wonderful job with the integration so that our customers can use our tech install information to create campaign segments, score and prioritize leads, and deploy workflows and triggers to build more intelligent business processes.
 This is exciting stuff and it’s what we’ll be doing more and more of in the months and years to come.

 How does your new focus on product affect or change the mission of your company – are you still the Holy Grail of data?